GCSE RESULTS OVERVIEW

 The outstanding teaching alongside the opportunities the girls at Queen Anne’s are given to develop their knowledge and skills provide the optimal conditions for public examination entry.

-The girls are taught in classes of approximately 12 students at A level.
+The girls are taught in classes of approximately 15 students at GCSE.
 Tutor support, clinics and teaching on how the brain works and strategies for learning, revision and well being, are all critical to the excellent results that the girls achieve every year.